 Q: I wish to make an adjustment to my profits chargeable to Class 4 NICs

 There are some special circumstances that mean a self-employed individual can reduce the amount of Class 4 National Insurance they pay.
 This is usually because they are:

 - Relieving certain trading losses from earlier tax years

-- Want to reduce what they pay due to being employed and self-employed
+- Want to reduce how much tax they pay due to being employed and self-employed

-In certain industries, people can receive up-front sums of money, like a writer who receives an advance for writing a new book.
-These people can claim a relief to spread this income out over one or two tax years, to help even out their tax bill.
-This is known as an “averaging adjustment” so tick this box if you wish to claim this.
+In certain industries, people can receive up-front sums of money.
+For example, a writer who receives an advance for a new book.
+These individuals can claim relief to spread this income out over one or two tax years.
+This will help even out their tax bill.
+And, it is called an “averaging adjustment” so tick this box if you wish to claim this.

 If you filed a tax return last year, you can choose to declare your figures for a different time period in this return.
-A change in accounting date can mean you end up getting taxed twice for the same accounting period.
-This is known as overlap profits and, although you can claim overlap relief, at a later date to get back your tax, you may not want to create a high tax bill that you have to pay now.
+But a change in an accounting date can mean you end up getting taxed twice for the same accounting period.
+We call this double tax, overlap profits.
+Although you can claim overlap relief, at a later date to get back your tax, you may not want to create a high tax bill that you have to pay now.

-The results of my accounts, made up to a date in the year to 5 April 2019, have been declared on a previous return
+Q: The results of my accounts, made up to a date in the year to 5 April 2020, have been declared on a previous return